 - Cooperative Principle – underlying cooperation between the chatbot and the visitor enables the use of inexplicit statements and conversational shortcuts to advance the conversation.

-- Turn-Taking – timely turn-taking among the chatbot and the visitor is essential to resolving ambiguity and providing an effective conversation.
+- Turn-Taking – timely turn-taking between the chatbot and the visitor is essential to resolving ambiguity and providing an effective conversation.

-- Context – conversations respect the physical, mental, and situational context of the visitor involved.
+- Context – conversations respect the visitor’s physical, mental, and situational context.

 To plan your chatbot, you must: